-Adult Day Care services are provided in a non-residential setting which must meet the requirements of the HCB settings.
+Adult Day Care services are provided in a non-residential setting which must meet the requirements of the HCB settings and be physically accessible to persons.
 Adult Day Care services provide a structured, comprehensive program with a variety of health, social and related supportive services during the daytime and early evening hours.
 It is designed to meet the needs of aged and disabled individuals through an individualized person centered plan of services and supports.

-E&D Waiver services provided in the person's private home or a relative's home which is fully integrated with opportunities for full access to the greater community include:
+E&D Waiver services provided in the participant's private home or a relative's home which is fully integrated with opportunities for full access to the greater community include:

 - Case management,

-- Home-delivered meals,
+- · Home-delivered meals,

 - Personal care services,

-- Institutional respite services,

 - In-home respite,

-- Transition Assistance, and
+- · Transition Assistance, and

 - Expanded home health visits.

-E&D services provided in a setting which is considered a non-HCB setting include: • Institutional respite services.
+E&D services provided in a setting which is considered a non-HCB setting include:

+• Institutional respite services.